Ibraheem Samirah: House of Delegates

 After Delegate Jennifer Boysko was elected to the Senate of Virginia, Samirah ran for her vacant seat in the Virginia House of Delegates, winning a special election in February 2019.
 In a town hall after his election, he was asked by a constituent whether he planned to implement Sharia law, which Samirah stated was an attack on his faith.
 There were about two dozen protesters, some with anti-abortion and pro-Israel signs, outside Herndon Town Hall ahead of this meeting.
-In July 2019, he disrupted a speech by Donald Trump in Jamestown commemorating the 400th anniversary of the Virginia General Assembly, yelling "President Trump, you can't send us back, Virginia is our home" with "Deport Hate" written on a sign.
-He was then escorted away by Capitol Police and Secret Service officers.
-He ran for reelection unopposed that November.
+During the special election, Samirah campaigned on expanding affordable health care access and funding universal prekindergarten, along with transportation and education improvements in his district.
+Samirah ran for reelection unopposed that November.